An intrinsic kinematic relation $\boldsymbol{c=\frac{c_{0}}{H_{0}}\,\dot{a}}\,$ inferred from Type Ia supernovae

-Recently, in a series of articles \citep{VSL2024-Pantheon,VSL2024-HiggsDilaton,VSL2024-dilaton}, we considered a viable alternative: retaining the EdS growth law $a(t)\propto t^{\,2/3}$ while \emph{allowing a relation between $c$ and $a$} in the RW metric \eqref{eq:RW}.
-The concept of variable speed of light (VSL) was originated by Einstein in 1911 \citep{Einstein-1911,Einstein-1912-a,Einstein-1912-b} and later revived by Moffat, Albrecht and Magueijo in the 1990's \citep{Moffat-1993,Albrecht-1998}.
-In \citep{VSL2024-HiggsDilaton,VSL2024-dilaton}, we explored a scale-invariant theory which allows matter to couple \emph{non-minimally} with gravity via a dilaton field.\lb This coupling naturally yields $a(t)\!\propto\!t^{\,2/3}$ and $c(a)\!\propto\!a^{-1/2}$.
-Without invoking DE, we fitted this model to the Pantheon Catalog of SNeIa, achieving a fit of quality exceeding that of the $\Lambda$CDM model, despite utilizing the same number adjustable parameters (i.e., two) \citep{VSL2024-Pantheon}.
-Moreover, our approach effectively resolves the Hubble Tension, another outstanding problem in the $\Lambda$CDM model.\vs
+Recently, in a series of articles \citep{VSL2024-Pantheon,VSL2024-HiggsDilaton,VSL2024-dilaton}, we explored an alternative cosmological approach in which the EdS expansion law $a(t)\propto t^{\,2/3}$ is retained \emph{while the speed of light $c$ varies with the cosmic scale factor $a$} in the RW metric \eqref{eq:RW}.
+The concept of a variable speed of light (VSL) dates back to Einstein's 1911 discussion of the influence of gravity on light \citep{Einstein-1911,Einstein-1912-a,Einstein-1912-b} and was later revived in modern cosmology by Moffat \citep{Moffat-1993} and by Albrecht and Magueijo \citep{Albrecht-1998}.
+In particular, in \citep{VSL2024-HiggsDilaton,VSL2024-dilaton}, we considered a scale-invariant theory in which matter couples \emph{non-minimally} to gravity through a dilaton field, leading to $a=\left(t/t_{0}\right)^{\,2/3},\ c=c_{0}\,a^{-1/2}$.\vs

-Motivated by this development, in the current paper,{} we will approach the late-time acceleration from a novel perspective: we will seek to deduce \emph{empirical}{} information about the \emph{kinematic}{} functions $a(t)$ and $c(a)$ directly from observational data.
-Rather than imposing \emph{ab initio} a specific first-principled mechanism that might be responsible for late-time acceleration---such as the $\Lambda$CDM model or any modified gravity theory---we will instead investigate how the Pantheon Catalog may dictate the functions $a(t)$ and $c(a)$.
+Motivated by this development, in the current paper, we will approach the late-time acceleration from a novel perspective: we will seek to deduce \emph{empirical} information about the \emph{kinematic} functions $a(t)$ and $c(a)$ directly from observational data.
+That is to say, rather than imposing \emph{ab initio} a specific first-principles mechanism that might be responsible for late-time acceleration---such as the $\Lambda$CDM model or any modified gravity theory---we will instead investigate how the Hubble diagram of SNeIa may dictate the functions $a(t)$ and $c(a)$.
 This new knowledge of the \emph{kinematics} of cosmology can subsequently guide theorists in formulating the \emph{dynamics} of cosmology.\vs

 To proceed, we need to specify the functions $a(t)$ and $c(a)$ in parsimonious forms.
-To avoid the \emph{``why-now''} problem (which the $\Lambda$CDM model encounters as mentioned above), $a(t)$ and $c(a)$ must not involve a preferred scale, meaning \emph{they should be expressed as power-law functions}.
-Thus, we will consider the variable--$c$ (VSL) power-law cosmology, described by the VSL RW metric:
+To avoid the \emph{``why-now''} problem (which the $\Lambda$CDM model encounters as mentioned above), $a(t)$ and $c(a)$ must not involve a preferred scale.
+Under the assumption that no preferred scale exists, the only admissible mathematical form is a \emph{power law}, as proved in Appendix \ref{sec:Power-law-derivation}.
+Therefore, we will consider the VSL power-law cosmology, described by the VSL--RW metric: